Successful Value Investing Changes Drastically In 2020

 Reasons for recent value underperformance

-Unfortunately, most of these discussions were not evidence based.
+Unfortunately, most of these discussions were not evidence-based.
 In contrast, Arnot et al. wrote a very good paper which discusses these reasons empirically.

 First, they refuted several believes of the average investor, of which the following two are the most common: